ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### Escaping of special XML characters is disabled

 Indica  a presença de XSS.
-A mensagem que aparece é esta:

 > _A potential XSS was found.
 It could be used to execute unwanted JavaScript in a client's browser.
 For more information checkout the CWE-79 \(_[_https://cwe.mitre.org/data/definitions/79.html_](https://cwe.mitre.org/data/definitions/79.html)_\) advisory._